chrismfz/ipset-blacklist/README.md

 ipset-blacklist
 ===============

-A Bash shell script which uses ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules. ~~However, the limit of an ipset list is 2^16 entries.~~
+A Bash shell script which uses ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.

-The ipset command doesn't work under OpenVZ.
-It works fine on dedicated and fully virtualized servers like KVM though.
+Modified version to work with cPanel servers with CSF
 ## What's new
 - 10/17/2018: Added support for CIDR aggregation if iprange command is available
 - 10/17/2018: Merged Shellcheck PR from [@extremeshok](https://github.com/extremeshok)